Community Development District (CDD) Fees

 The bond portion is typically a 20 to 30 year bond that pays off the debt that has been financed for the construction of the infrastructure and community amenities.
 When the bond portion has been paid off at the end of the term of the bond, this portion of the CDD fee is removed for the homeowners.

 Alternatively, the operating and maintenance portion facilitates the operation and maintenance of the infrastructure and amenities.
-This portion of the CDD fee is ongoing and must be paid as long as the homeowner owns the property inside the CDD.
+This operating and maintenance portion of the CDD fee is paid in perpetuity and must be paid as long as the homeowner owns the property inside the CDD.

 Generally, but not always, the bond fee and the operating and maintenance fee make up 50% each of the total fee.
 So, when the bond portion of the CDD fee is paid off at the end of the term, the total CDD fee paid is cut in half.